Music Student Ambassadors

 What do you hope to do after you graduate?
 What are your career goals/ plans for post-graduation?

 Because I am on the pre-dental track along with my performance major, I wish to attend dental school after graduation, and I hope one day I can start my own dental practice.
-Along with the goal of becoming a dentist, I also want to be able to play with different orchestras, even solo, in order to fulfill my passion of performing.
+Along with the goal of becoming a dentist, I also want to be able to play with different orchestras, even solo, in order to fulfill my passion for performing.

 Apart from school, how do you spend your time in Oxford?
 What are your hobbies, favorite places to go, etc.?